 How to Serve Pork Carnitas

-These “little meats” can be enjoyed as a main protein with rice and veggies and just as easily in carnitas tacos, burritos, and burrito bowls with your favorite toppings like guacamole, refried beans, and cilantro lime crema.
+These “little meats” can be enjoyed as a main protein with rice and veggies or in a taco with guacamole, refried beans, and cilantro lime crema.

-Use them as nacho toppings, and salad toppings, or replace BBQ pulled pork in a bun and make an Instant Pot carnitas sandwich.
+Use them as a nacho topping ,salad topping, or replace BBQ pulled pork in a bun and make Instant Pot carnitas sandwich.
 The same goes for pulled BBQ pork quesadillas!
-Or replace the beef in this beef enchiladas recipe, there are so many ways to use carnitas.
+Or replace beef in this beef enchiladas recipe, there are so many ways to use carnitas.

 A side of Mexican street corn is one of my favorites to serve with any of my Mexican food recipes.